-- Introduction to Audience Research course where students learn the basics of evaluation planning and Impact development.
+- Introduction to Museum Evaluation course where students learn the basics of evaluation planning and Impact development.

-- Spring Directed Fieldwork where students get hands-on experience collecting data from visitors in local museums, while focusing class time on learning best practice in instrument development, and effective reporting techniques.
+- Spring Directed Fieldwork where students get hands-on experience collecting data from visitors in local museums, while focusing class time on learning best practice in data collection protocols, project management, analysis, and effective reporting techniques.

 - Yearlong (3 quarters), Museum Evaluation Project II, that places students in small teams to work with a local museum to design, conduct, report and present on an original evaluation project.